BSidesSF/bsidessf.github.io/_posts/2017-02-07-presale-sold-out.md

 date: 2017-02-07T00:00:01-11:05
 ---

-There will still be a limited number of presale tickets avaiable at the door for $40 so plan accordingly if you still need a ticket!
+There will still be a limited number of presale tickets available at the door for $40 so plan accordingly if you still need a ticket!